Brandon McManus: Professional career

+Indianapolis Colts

+After going undrafted in the 2013 NFL draft, McManus signed with the Indianapolis Colts on April 28, 2013.
+On August 25, McManus was waived prior to the start of the season by Indianapolis.

+New York Giants

+On January 2, 2014, McManus signed a reserve/futures contract with the New York Giants.
+He played in 4 preseason games for the team prior to being traded to Denver.

+Denver Broncos

-After going undrafted in the 2013 NFL Draft, McManus signed with the Indianapolis Colts before being waived prior to the start of the season.
-In 2014, he played four preseason games for the New York Giants before being traded to the Denver Broncos to cover for the loss of the Broncos' starting kicker Matt Prater, who began the 2014 NFL season serving a four-game suspension.
-He became their starting kicker following the release of Prater on October 3, 2014.
-McManus was waived by the Broncos on November 11, 2014 after the team decided to sign free agent Connor Barth as his replacement.
-He was quickly re-signed by the Broncos after clearing waivers and spent the rest of the season as the team's kickoff specialist.
+On August 26, 2014, the Giants traded McManus to the Denver Broncos to cover for the loss of the Broncos' starting kicker Matt Prater, who began the 2014 NFL season serving a four-game suspension.
+McManus became their starting kicker following the release of Prater on October 3, 2014.
+McManus was waived by the Broncos on November 11, 2014, after the team decided to sign free agent Connor Barth as his replacement.
+McManus cleared waivers, and was quickly re-signed by the Broncos, spending the rest of the season as the team's kickoff specialist.
+In 11 games with the Broncos as the primary placekicker, McManus converted all 41 extra point attempts, as well as nine of 13 field goal attempts.

 Going into the 2015 season, the Broncos brought both Barth and McManus to training camp.
 McManus won the job, proving more consistent than he had been in 2014, and the Broncos cut Barth.
 On September 13, 2015, he became the third kicker in NFL history to make multiple field goals of 56 or more yards in the same game, joining Sebastian Janikowski and Greg Zuerlein, who both achieved the feat in the 2012 season.
 On October 18, McManus made the game winning overtime field goal to propel the Broncos to a 26–23 overtime win over the Cleveland Browns.
-In the Divisional Round of the playoffs, McManus tied an NFL-postseason record by making five field goals in a 23–16 victory over the Steelers at Sports Authority Field at Mile High.
+He was named AFC Special Teams Player of the Month for October.
+He finished the 2015 season converting 35 of 36 extra point attempts and 30 of 35 field goal attempts.
+In the Divisional Round of the playoffs, McManus tied an NFL-postseason record by making five field goals in a 23–16 victory over the Pittsburgh Steelers at Sports Authority Field at Mile High.
 After defeating the New England Patriots in the AFC Championship, McManus and the Broncos advanced to the Super Bowl.
 In Super Bowl 50, he played a crucial role by making three field goals on three attempts and an extra point in the 24–10 victory over the Carolina Panthers.
-His 10 post-season field goals that year was also a Broncos franchise record.
+His ten post-season field goals that year was also a Broncos franchise record.

+In the 2016 season, McManus converted 32 of 33 extra point attempts and 29 of 34 field goal attempts.